Ziggeo/ziggeo-wordpress-plugin/readme.txt

 [ziggeo myVideoPlayer video="VIDEO_TOKEN"]
 `

+- Starting with version 1.13 you can also view your videos in video wall template.
+To see more about it, do check out its section bellow.

 = Video Uploads =

 You want to allow uploads?
 Want to turn them into playable videos right after uploading?
 This has never been easier - you simply set the recorder to allow uploads, or use our predefined uploading template (*[ziggeouploader]*) and you are good to go.
 All videos uploaded through the same would be possible to be played back for you.

 Instead of setting up the Ziggeo embedding to allow video uploads to your WordPress plugin you can also simply call the uploader (plugin) template as so: